galfaro/woo-autocomplete-search-bar/README.md

 # Woo Autocomplete Search Bar
-This is a WooCommerce autocomplete search bar for products, categories, tags, or taxonomy.
+This is a WooCommerce autocomplete search bar for products, categories, tags, or taxonomy.<br />
 This plugins is for WordPress.